breached-game/CIDemo/README.md

 https://game.ci/docs/introduction/getting-started

-We chose to work with Github Actions over Docker based solutions, due to it's integration with Github.
+We chose to work with Github Actions over other solutions, due to it's integration with Github.

 A current soluton allows us to run checks before building our unity project.
 It works with a prototype of our game which consists of characters in a submarine world with one interaction possibility.